rust-stuco/lectures/week5/slides.md

 ---

-# The Orphan Rule
+# Aside: The Orphan Rule

-Rust has a rule that you cannot provide implementations of a trait for a struct unless:
+Rust has a specific rule for trait implementations.

+You cannot provide implementations of a trait for a type unless:
--  You are the crate that defines the struct
-- You are the crate that defines the trait.

-What does this mean?
-Well it means we can't apply traits like `Clone` on a stdlib type since we neither define `Clone` nor the stdlib type (such as `String` or `Box`)
+* You created the type
+* You created the trait

+---

+# Aside: The Orphan Rule

+The orphan rule basically means you cannot implement someone else's trait for someone else's type.

+Examples:
+* You cannot implement `Hash` for `Vec<T>`
+* You cannot implement `PartialOrd` for `String`
+* _The real reason is that these trait implementations actually already exist, but this will become clearer when we talk about 3rd party crates._

 ---